Interested in a hands-on learning experience for developing LLM applications?

 Learn more about Kaggle

 Data Science Portfolios can be built through Kaggle Competitions.
-Kaggle has positioned itself as the premier platform to learn data science.
+Kaggle has positioned itself as the premier data science platform for learning.

 Kaggle is a crowd-sourcing platform in which companies post their real-world data science problems in an effort to solve their problems.
 Kaggle will host Kaggle competitions to the public and rank the participants against one another.
 When large companies need help with their data science challenges, they turn to Kaggle and its community for help.